 - Referrals to our service are made by your GP or dentist.

 - You must be registered with a dentist who has agreed to provide you with routine dental care while you are having specialist orthodontic treatment.

 - Please bring with you any x-rays of your teeth or jaws taken within the past 12 months

 The Gillies Unit, Level 2 B-Block, Queen Mary’s Hospital, Frognal Avenues, Sidcup, DA14 6LT

 For GPs and referrers

-Please send a referral letter, which includes patient and practice details, to the Orthodontic department using one of the following methods:
+You can refer using NHS e-Referral, or by sending a referral letter including patient and practice details to the Orthodontic department using one of the following methods: